M-arcus/cloudron-docs/knowledgebase/docs/security.md

 *   Let's Encrypt [submits](https://letsencrypt.org/certificates/)
     all certificates to [Certificate Transparency Logs](https://www.certificate-transparency.org/).
-    This means that the apps that you install and use are going to be guessable.
+    This is an important consideration when using non-wildcard Let's Encrypt certificates because apps that you install and use are going to be listed in the logs.
 For example, [crt.sh](https://crt.sh), [Google transparency report](https://transparencyreport.google.com/https/certificates)
     can display all your subdomains and you can visit those subdomains and guess the app.
-Generally, this is not a problem because using hidden DNS names is not a security measure.
-If you want to avoid this, you can always use a wildcard certificate.
+Please note that this is not a problem when using wildcard certs.

 *   Cloudron does not collect any user information and this is not our business model.
 We collect information regarding the configured backend types.
 This helps us focus on improving backends